SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 ### plyVar

 This is a single variable and exposes a few functions to work with a variable.
-You will normally use the short-cuts defined in other classes and not work with this directly.
+You will normally use the short-cuts defined in other classes and do not work with this directly.

 - `System.Type variableType`: This property returns the Type of the value hold by the variable.
 - `object GetValue()`: Returns the value of a variable.